Web Design and WordPress Development

 WHY WORDPRESS INSTEAD OF STANDARD HTML?

 WordPress started as a simple Blog platform and has morphed into the number one Content Management System on the market.
 With WordPress, you and your team can manage all of the parts, pieces and content that make your website tick.
-You may not want to get your hands dirty updating plugins or changing layouts, but you may very well want to jump in every now and again and simply update your verbiage.
-With standard HTML websites, customers must contact their website developer each time they need an update, whether it is simple or complex in nature.
+You may not want to get your hands dirty updating plugins or changing layouts.
+However, you may want to jump in every now and again and simply update your verbiage.
+With standard HTML websites, customers must contact their website developer each time they need an update.

 TRANSITIONING YOUR EXISTING SITE TO WORDPRESS

 If you’re looking to update your standard website, considering the transition to WordPress is a wise one.
-We can work behind the scenes creating a new WordPress site while your other site lives out the rest of its days in peace, or we can create a “Coming Soon” or “Under Construction” page for you.
+We can work behind the scenes creating a new WordPress site while your other site remains active.
+Or, we can create a “Coming Soon” or “Under Construction” page for you.
 Depending on the complexity of the new site, or the time anticipated to launch the new site, or the importance your website role plays in your overall business, you can decide which approach works best for you.

 LITTLE KNOWN FACTS ABOUT WORDPRESS

-Did you know, that as of March 2016, WordPress is powering approximately 26.4% of the web and continues to gain market share!
-That makes WordPress the most used Content Management System on the market.
+Did you know, that as of April 2021, WordPress is powering approximately 75 million websites?
+WordPress continues to gain market share year over year.
+That makes WordPress the most popular Content Management System on the market.

-Did you know that the largest journalist data breach in history was because someone didn’t update their Revolution Slider plugin – “Panama Papers Leak”?
+Also, did you know that the largest journalist data breach in history was because someone didn’t update their Revolution Slider plugin – “Panama Papers Leak”?
 Not lyin’.
 Check it out here if you want a little light reading.
-If this article doesn’t encourage you to have a WordPress maintenance plan in place, then you just might be someone who is certified to Live On the Edge.
+We think this article will encourage WordPress site owners to have a Website Maintenance Plan in place.

 READY TO GET STARTED?